‘They look like giant Baked Alaskas.’

 ‘Oooooh, let’s go snowboarding!’ exclaims Mr Smith, at almost exactly the same moment that I squeal ‘Oooooh, let’s go skiing!’
 Alarm bells ring.
 Perhaps we’re only compatible off-piste?
 But we decide to brave it.
 After all, the famous ski resort of Oukaimeden is only 75km away.

-On arrival, we’re led down a cool corridor by Jamal, one of our two superb hosts (the other is Youssef), and led into an exquisite room with sofas, book-strewn coffee table and CD player.
+On arrival, we’re led down a cool corridor by Youssef, one of our two superb hosts, and led into an exquisite room with sofas, book-strewn coffee table and iPod dock.
 I assume this is the hotel’s drawing room, then recognise the four-poster from the website, and realise it’s our suite.
 The Zahara Suite, to be precise, with its own garden.

 When the people at Dar Zemora say suite, they mean suite – none of that ‘bedroom with a sofa’ rubbish here.
 Ours is an improbably-proportioned domain, with six-metre-high ceilings and separate dressing area.
 It's tricked out in chocolate tadelakt and a tasteful melange of antique and contemporary furnishings.
 The sleeping and lounging zone has punched-metal wall sconces, a stone fireplace (lit every evening), exotic rugs, and French doors leading to the elegant garden.
 The bathing area and dressing room are across a private hallway.
 The huge vaulted bathroom's showy marble bath is cunningly disguised as a massive sarcophagus.
 And - oh joy! - there’s underfloor heating, too.